UrbanHarvest/UrbanHarvest/mixing-masterblend-nutrients.md

 ## Tips

 If you container is too full to stir or pour, you can gently lower a gallon milk bottle into the water to take some off the top.
-Then you can continue stirring or pouring, then add the water back togeher as needed.
+Then you can continue stirring or pouring, then add the water back together as needed.